Renata Adler: Honors

 In 1968, Adler's essay "Letter from the Palmer House", which appeared in The New Yorker, was included in The Best Magazine Articles of 1967.
+In 1973, Adler received a Guggenheim Fellowship for General Nonfiction.
 In 1975, Adler's short story "Brownstone" received first prize in the O. Henry Awards Best Short Stories of 1974.
 The same story was selected for the O. Henry Collection Best Short Stories of the Seventies.

-Adler's novel Speedboat won the Hemingway Foundation/PEN Award, an annual award to recognize a distinguished achievement in debut fiction.
+In 1977, Adler's novel Speedboat won the Hemingway Foundation/PEN Award, an annual award to recognize a distinguished achievement in debut fiction.
 In 1987, she was elected to the American Academy of Arts and Letters, and in 1989 she received an honorary doctorate from the Georgetown University School of Law.
 In 2021, Adler received an honorary doctorate from Oberlin College.

 Her "Letter from Selma", originally published in the New Yorker in 1965, was included in the Library of America compendium Reporting Civil Rights: American Journalism 1963–1973 (2003), and an essay from her tenure as film critic of The New York Times, on In Cold Blood, is included in the Library of America compendium American Movie Critics: An Anthology From the Silents Until Now.
 In 2004, Adler served as a media fellow at Stanford University's Hoover Institution.

-In 2005, she became a Branford fellow at Yale University; she had been a Trumbull fellow at Yale from 1967 to 1979.
+Adler was selected as the 2016 Writer-in-Residence for the International Literature Festival held at Utrecht University.

 Personal life

+In the 1960s, Adler was briefly engaged to Reuel Wilson, the son of Edmund Wilson and Mary McCarthy, whom she met while studying at Harvard.
 Adler has one son, Stephen, whom she adopted as an infant in 1986.
 As of 2013, she lives in Newtown, Connecticut.

+In her memoir Then Again, Diane Keaton said that her character Renata in the 1978 Woody Allen movie Interiors was inspired by Adler.